ray-project/kuberay/docs/guidance/ingress.md

 # (2) Set the name of head pod service to `spec...backend.service.name`
 eksctl get cluster ${YOUR_EKS_CLUSTER} # Check subnets on the EKS cluster

-# Step4: Create an ALB ingress.
-When an ingress with proper annotations is created,
+# Step 4: Create an ALB ingress.
+When an ingress with proper annotations creates,
-#        AWS Load Balancer controller will reconcile a ALB.
-(The created ALB exists outside of the EKS cluster.)
+#        AWS Load Balancer controller will reconcile a ALB (not in AWS EKS cluster).
 kubectl apply -f ray-operator/config/samples/alb-ingress.yaml

-# Step5: Check ingress created by Step4.
+# Step 5: Check ingress created by Step 4.
 kubectl describe ingress ray-cluster-ingress

 # [Example]